1 man killed in Cuba as Tropical Storm Imelda and Hurricane Humberto threaten Bahamas and Bermuda

 Flights to and from the islands in the Bahamas were canceled, with airports expected to reopen after weather conditions improve.

-Associated Press videographers Milexsy Durán in Havana, Daniel Kozin in Fort Lauderdale, Florida and writer Jeff Martin in Atlanta contributed to this report.
+Associated Press videographers Milexsy Durán in Havana, Cody Jackson in Juno Beach, Daniel Kozin in Fort Lauderdale, Florida and writer Jeff Martin in Atlanta contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.